- Location: Washington DC

 Shopping for a vehicle isn’t tough when you prepare yourself.
 Think about what you need in a vehicle―great gas mileage, low payments, extra room?
 Remember that purchasing a well-kept used vehicle can provide all these things, too, and getting a vehicle history report makes shopping for used cars even easier.

 If you plan to drive in DC, you must have car insurance.
 The State has minimum liability insurance requirements in place, and our Insurance Center not only helps you make sure you meet those requirements, but also helps you shop for the best car insurance rate.

 You must make an appointment for your road skills test; the DMV doesn’t allow walk-ins.
-If for some reason you can’t keep your appointment, you must call and cancel within two business days or be charged $10.

 In some cases, the DMV Service Center provides vehicles for testing.
 Otherwise, you can bring your own vehicles as long as: